Saturday, February 12, 2011

 “The what?” asked the hostess.

 The hostess was non-plussed.
-She explained that there is no secret ferry, only the public state ferries that come to the north and south end ferry docks.
+She explained that there is no secret ferry, only the public state ferries that come to the ferry docks.

 The man refused to believe her.
 He insisted that there must be a secret ferry.
 She was concealing the information because we islanders were selfishly keeping it to ourselves and didn't want anyone else to know.
 He was too smart to be tricked, he said.
 He wasn't born yesterday, he said.